voceconnect/thermal-api/README.md

 		<tr>
 			<td>cat**</td>
 			<td>array|integer</td>
 			<td>The term_id of the category to include.
-An array of IDs will also be accepted.
+An array of IDs will also be accepted.</td>
-			Negative ID's can be used to denote exclusion.</td>
 		</tr>
 		<tr>
 			<td>category_name</td>